 Several Letters of Acceptance, Waiver, and Consent (AWC) submitted to FINRA by large global brokerages highlight the issues that any broker-dealer must consider.
-We’re highlighting four main takeaway points as an important update for Chief Compliance Officers of digital broker-dealers.
-The same rules apply.
+We’re highlighting four main takeaway points as an important update for Chief Compliance Officers of digital broker-dealers:

 1. Retain records in a compliant manner for electronic communications of all senior management.

-- One broker-dealer received both a censure and a $40,000 fine because it excluded some senior management from electronic communication.
+Practical Example: One broker-dealer received both censure and a $40,000 fine because it excluded some senior management from electronic communication.
 It did so intentionally, believing that FINRA rules did not apply.
 This exclusion turned out to be a costly error.